Skip to Page Content

 4.2.1 Describe the purpose of statewide alternate assessments;

-4.2.2 Identify the available statewide assessment options including General and Alternate Assessments; and
+4.2.2 Identify the available statewide assessment options including general and alternate assessments; and

-4.2.3 Identify the process by which a parent may initiate consideration of a student for Portfolio Alternate Assessment.
+4.2.3 Identify the process by which a parent may initiate consideration of a student for portfolio alternate assessment.

-4.3.1 Participation in the Selected Response Alternate Assessment is an annual decision made by the Individualized Education Program (IEP) team through consideration of the criteria outlined in the Alternate Assessment Participation Guidelines.
+4.3 Selected Response Alternate Assessment.
+Participation in the selected response alternate assessment is an annual decision made by the Individualized Education Program (IEP) team through consideration of the criteria outlined in the Alternate Assessment Participation Guidelines.

 4.4 Portfolio Alternate Assessment

-4.4.1 A parent who believes that his or her child would not, despite accommodations, produce valid results on the Selected Response Assessment may submit a written request to the LEA, in a uniform format as determined by the Department, no later than October 15th of the school year for which the Portfolio Alternate Assessment is sought.
+4.4.1 A parent who believes that his or her child would not, despite accommodations, produce valid results on the selected response assessment may submit a written request to the LEA, in a uniform format as determined by the Department, no later than October 15th of the school year for which the portfolio alternate assessment is sought.
+For students who transfer into the LEA after October 15th, the process for participation in the portfolio alternate assessment will be outlined in the Portfolio Alternate Assessment Participation Guidelines.

 4.4.2 Upon receipt of the written request, the LEA shall convene an IEP meeting to consider the parent's request.
-The Department shall be informed of any student participating in the Portfolio Alternate Assessment by December 15th of the school year for which the Portfolio Alternate Assessment is sought.
+The Department shall be informed of any student participating in the portfolio alternate assessment by December 15th of the school year for which the portfolio alternate assessment is sought.

-4.4.3 Participation in the Portfolio Alternate Assessment is an annual decision made by the IEP team including the LEA representative (e.g. administrator/designee) through consideration of the criteria outlined in the Portfolio Alternate Assessment Participation Guidelines.
+4.4.3 Participation in the portfolio alternate assessment is an annual decision made by the IEP team including the LEA representative (e.g. administrator/designee) through consideration of the criteria outlined in the Portfolio Alternate Assessment Participation Guidelines.

-4.4.4 In no event shall an IEP team, school or district advocate for parents to exercise the right to request a Portfolio Alternate Assessment.
+4.4.4 In no event shall an IEP team, school or district advocate for parents to exercise the right to request a portfolio alternate assessment.

 4.5 Procedure for Design and Evaluation of Portfolio Alternate Assessments

-4.5.1 The Portfolio Alternate Assessment shall be a state developed assessment with the components of the design and evaluation determined by the Department, in consultation with stakeholder groups (e.g., Governor's Advisory Council for Exceptional Citizens) and its assessment provider.
+4.5.1 The portfolio alternate assessment shall be a state developed assessment with the components of the design and evaluation determined by the Department, in consultation with stakeholder groups (e.g., Governor's Advisory Council for Exceptional Citizens) and its assessment provider.

 4.5.3 Educators shall gather and document evidence of student achievement with regard to the content standards and additional domain areas, in accordance with the portfolio design and student progress criteria as determined by the Department, in consultation with stakeholder groups (e.g., Governor's Advisory Council for Exceptional Citizens) and its assessment provider.